wiggin77/logrus4logr/README.md

 # logrus4logr

-Provides adapters for using Logrus hooks with Logr
+Provides adapter for using Logrus hooks with Logr.